aboutbits/keycloak-extensions/custom-event-listener/README.md

 Set the event listener

-* Open up Keycloak administration console and select your realm
+1. Open up Keycloak administration console and select your realm
-* Go to events in the left side bar under Manage
+2. Go to events in the left side bar under Manage
-* Open the config [tab]
+3. Open the config [tab]
-* click in the input box next to event listeners, a dropdown with all available event listeners is shown
+4. click in the input box next to event listeners, a dropdown with all available event listeners is shown
-* select our custom_event_listener
+5. select our custom_event_listener

+## How to test it?

+After you have setup everything and configured the listener do the following:

+1. Open the web interface of Mailhog at http://localhost:8085
+2. Register a new user on keycloak
+3. Go to Mailhog and check that it catched a mail for the admin